JosephPrichard/xtree/README.md

 XTree uses an iterative variant of the recursive descent algorithm to parse a set of mutually recursive structures into DOM-like tree structure.
 The tree structure enforces ownership using `std::unique_ptr` from parent to child nodes.
 XTree provides a myriad of utility functions to modify and analyze an XML document.
+XTree supports ASCII and UTF-8 encodings for XML documents.

+XTree was primarily created as a way to sharpen my modern C++ skills.

 An example XML file:
 ```xml